-Outlook-The unitarization of the vector boson scattering (VBS) amplitudes, dominated at high energies by their longitudinal polarizations, has been the basis of the no lose theorem at the LHC and was one of the main motivations to build the accelerator and the detectors.
+Outlook-The unitarization of the vector boson scattering (VBS) amplitudes, dominated at high energies by their longitudinal polarizations, has been the basis of the no lose theorem at the LHC, and was a determining consideration in the building of the accelerator and the detectors.
 It motivated the existence of a Higgs boson or the observability of manifestations of strong dynamics at TeV scale.
-Now that a Higgs boson has been found and that its couplings to gauge bosons comply with the SM predictions, perturbative unitarity is preserved to a large amount with the sole exchange of the Higgs boson and without the need for any additional states.
-It is, however, still an important channel to investigate further in order to better understand the nature of the Higgs sector and the possible completion of the SM at the TeV scale.
+Now that a Higgs boson has been found and its couplings to gauge bosons are consistent with the SM predictions, perturbative unitarity is preserved to a large amount with the sole exchange of the Higgs boson, and without the need for any additional states.
+VBS is, however, still an important channel to investigate further in order to better understand the nature of the Higgs sector and the possible completion of the SM at the TeV scale.
 In association with the double Higgs boson production channel by vector boson fusion, VBS could, for instance, confirm that the Higgs boson is part of a weak doublet and also establish whether it is an elementary object or a composite state that could emerge as a pseudo-Nambu-Goldstone boson from a new underlying broken symmetry.

 The Higgs boson couplings are not dictated by any local gauge symmetry.
 Thus, in addition to a new particle, the LHC has also discovered a new force, different in nature from the other fundamental interactions since it is non-universal and distinguishes between the three families of quarks and leptons.
-The existence of the Higgs boson embodies the problem of an unnatural cancellation among the quantum corrections to its mass, if new physics is present at scale significantly higher than the EW scale.
-The non-observation of additional states which could stabilize the Higgs mass is a challenge for natural scenarios like supersymmetry or models with a new strong interaction in which the Higgs boson is not a fundamental particle.
-This increasingly pressing paradox starts questioning the principle of naturalness which underlies the hypothesis that phenomena at different scales do not influence each other.
+The existence of the Higgs boson embodies the problem of an unnatural cancellation among the quantum corrections to its mass if new physics is present at scale significantly higher than the EW scale.
+The non-observation of additional states which could stabilize the Higgs boson mass is a challenge for natural scenarios like supersymmetry or models with a new strong interaction in which the Higgs boson is not a fundamental particle.
+This increasingly pressing paradox starts questioning the principle of naturalness.

-The search for the Higgs boson has occupied the Particle physics community for the last 50 years.
-Its discovery has shaped and sharpened the physics programs of the LHC and of future accelerators.
+The search for the Higgs boson has occupied the particle physics community for the last 50 years.
+Its discovery has shaped and sharpened the physics programs of the LHC and of prospective future accelerators.
 The experimental data together with the progress in theory mark the beginning of a new era of precision Higgs boson measurements.